17 Best Hikes in Palm Springs, CA

 Surrounded by four different mountain ranges (San Bernadino, Santa Rosa, San Jacinto, and Little San Bernadino), the incredible terrain of Palm Springs and the sheer natural beauty of the surrounding Coachella Valley make for some great hiking.

 The city and the mountain foothills around it are filled with miles of hiking trails of all levels of difficulty.
 Beginning hikers might want to take a stroll on the Bump-n-Grind Trail before having lunch at the mall, while serious hikers might do the Cactus to Clouds Hike, which takes you 10,000 feet into the mountains on a single-day hike.

-Discover the best places for a desert hike with our list of of the best hikes in Palm Springs.
+Discover the top places for a desert hike with our list of the best hikes in Palm Springs.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 This very popular hiking trail is in the adjacent city of Rancho Mirage, about 25 minutes from downtown Palm Springs.
 It's where the entire Coachella Valley comes to exercise in the mountains.
 The trail starts at an elevation of about 250 feet and rises about 1,000 feet with a fairly gentle slope.
 The loop trail is about four miles long and takes about two and a half hours to do.
 Frequent hikers recommend you do the circular trail in a clockwise direction.

 There are very nice valley views from the trail and from the summit but no facilities or other services.
 It's popular also because it's convenient: there is easy, nearby parking, and the trail starts very close to a big shopping center.
 It's also a wide trail with a lot of open space, something important for avoiding rattlesnakes.

 Access to the Bump-n-Grind Trail is off a street named Painters Path located behind the Target store on SR 111 in Rancho Mirage.